 While in 2015 carbon fibre is no longer considered to be a ‘new’ material for the superyacht sector, the benefits are only now starting to circulate throughout the industry.
 The golden nugget; reduced weight results in reduced power, resulting in lower fuel bills for the owner and lower impact on the environment.

-Unveiled at this year’s Palm Beach Boat Show, project QuadraDeck is Danish Yachts’ and Bradford Marine’s latest carbon fibre superyacht.
+Unveiled at the 2015 Palm Beach Boat Show, project QuadraDeck is Danish Yachts’ and Bradford Marine’s latest carbon fibre superyacht.
 Resulting in a fuel saving of about 20% when compared to more conventional materials such as aluminium, and lower maintenance costs thanks to carbon fibre’s strength and lightweight qualities, making this superyacht efficient, attractive and functional.

 Yacht concept design